onzfonz/comp227/src/content/6/en/part6a.md

 However, the [`switch`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) statement is the most common approach to writing a reducer.

 Let's also define a [default value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) of `0` for the parameter `state`.
-Now the reducer works even if the state has not been intialized.
+Now the reducer works even if the state has not been initialized.

 ```js
 const counterReducer = (state = 0, action) => { // highlight-line